AguaClara/HFFVFDC/Manual.md

 </p>

 ####Water Flow
-In order to check the flow of the water out of the sink, the team had to test the time it took for a flow to fill a bucket.
+In order to determine the flowrate of the water out of the sink, the team had to test the time it took for a flow to fill a bucket.
 The bucket was marked with the level of 3 liters, so the team found the right position of the faucet knob that would fill up to the 3 liter mark in 3 seconds, hereby ensuring a flow rate of 1L/s.

 ####Water Route
 The team then took a piece of 1" diameter flexible tubing and used a hose clamp to secure it to the faucet.
 This flexible tubing connected via a barbed fitting to a 1" diameter pipe on a raised platform.
-The team raised this portion in order to ensure more head upon entering the distribution tank.
+The team raised this portion in order to deliver more head upon entering the distribution tank.
 At the top of this platform, the team inserted a 1" tee.
 The team then connected the clear PVC pipe to the free end of this tee.
-The tee exposed the water to atmospheric pressure to eliminate pressure head, and the clear PVC pipe prevented the water from spilling out.
+The tee exposed the water to atmospheric pressure to eliminate pressure head, and the clear PVC pipe was attached to prevented the water from spilling out.
 It was important to eliminate pressure head in order to get a consistent measurement of the head and pressure of the water entering the system.
-As the float began to rise and the holes in the slider pipe closed off, the head began to build up.
+As the float began to rise and the holes in the slider pipe closed off, the head that was needed to push water through the HFFV began to build up.
 Although the flow began each trial at a rate of 1 L/s, the team adjusted the flow rate of the sink during the trial to keep a constant head of water entering the system.

 The tee then led into a 1" elbow that diverted the water down into a 3' long 1" pipe.
-The team expanded this 1" pipe by using a 1" diameter to 2" diameter bushing to connect the water path to the apparatus.
-The team then used a 2" elbow to get the water to flow horizontally into the float valve tee.
+The team expanded this 1" pipe by using a 1" diameter to 2" diameter bushing.
+Then a 2" elbow was used to get the water to flow horizontally into the float valve tee.
 Between the elbow and the tee were two small pieces of 2" diameter PVC, which were connected by a Fernco fitting.
 One end was glued into the elbow, while the other was glued into the tee of the float valve.
 The team used a Fernco fitting so that the float valve would not be permanently attached to the experimental setup and could be removed if needed.
 The team positioned the float valve roughly in the center of the tank, both vertically and horizontally.
 It was centered vertically to allow for the largest range of motion of the slider pipe.
 It was centered horizontally within the tank to ensure that the float did not hit the sides of the tank.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/constant_head_chamber.png?raw=true" height= 300></center>